juliacwen/audio-image-video-toolkit-ai/README.md

 ## Features

-**Audio**: Converting WAV to CSV, generating FFT spectra with multiple window types, running end-to-end AI-assisted FFT workflows that generate test WAVs, train a small MLP on synthetic spectra, and predict tone probabilities, performing automated FFT windowing tests with rectangular, Hann, Hamming, and Blackman windows.
+**Audio**: Converting WAV to CSV, generating FFT spectra with multiple window types, running end-to-end AI-assisted FFT workflows that generate test WAVs, train a small MLP and PyTorch NN on synthetic spectra, and predict tone probabilities, performing automated FFT windowing tests with rectangular, Hann, Hamming, and Blackman windows.
 Supports **optional LLM explanations** if an OpenAI API key is set.

-**Image**: Crescent detection in images, with multiple classical and machine learning approaches and dataset generation.
+**Image**: Image processing that combines classical and machine learning methods, demonstrated through crescent detection in images, with additional tools for dataset generation.

-**Video**: C++ modules for motion estimation, video encoding, depth estimation, trajectory analysis, plus Python scripts for video depth estimation.
+**Video**: C++ modules for video encoding and computer vision including motion estimation, frame prediction, stereo disparity, residual computation, optical flow, trajectory analysis, etc. Refer to VideoEncodingAndVision/README.md for more details.
+Plus Python scripts for depth estimation using MiDaS.

 ## Table of Contents